Siminic87/full-stack-stripe/README.md

 - As a user type, I want to get a quick overview of bugs and feature requests that have already been posted by users of MarketingMan.ie.
 - As a user type, I want to be able to assess and vote on the urgency with which bugs and feature requests are developed.
-- As a user type I want to be able to post, edit and delete bugs and feature requests that I would like to have tended to.
+- As a user type I want to be able to post, edit and delete bugs and feature requests that I would like to have tended to by the developers.

 ### Mockups:
 #### Desktop